Subjects and Curriculum | Epsom College

 A-level – Further Maths

-100% of students achieved A*-B for A Level Further Mathematics in 2022, with 89% of those A* or A grade.
-Further Mathematics can be taken alongside Mathematics A Level as a core curriculum option.
+Further Mathematics can be taken alongside Mathematics A-level as a core curriculum option.
 This is a very demanding option and you should talk to your current mathematics teacher if you are considering the course.
 You should have obtained 9 at GCSE/IGCSE to take this option.

 Contact the Head of Maths